-2021 2020 Discount rate at 31 December Future medical claims inflation 5% 3% 5% 3%

-Sensitivity of present value of defined benefit obligation

-1% Increase 1% Decrease Medical inflation rate 1 (1)
+Timespar actuariar assumptions at the reporting autor Year ended 31 December 2022 9 months ended 31 December 2021 Discount rate at 31 December Future medical claims inflation 5% 3% 5% 3% Sensitivity of present value of defined benefit obligation 570 5 70 1% Increase 1% Decrease Medical inflation rate 1 (1)

-The Bank is not expected to contribute to its post-retirement medical plan in 2022.
+The Bank is not expected to contribute to its post-retirement medical plan in 2023.

-18. Related party balances and transactions
+20. Related party balances and transactions

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operating decisions.
 Certain banking transactions are entered into with related parties in the normal course of business.
-For the period ended 31 December 2021, the Bank did not make any provision for doubtful debts relating to amounts owed by related parties (31 March 2021: nil).
+For the year ended 31 December 2022, the Bank did not make any provision for doubtful debts relating to amounts owed by related parties (31 December 2021: nil).